BuddyJack/collectd-write_json/README.md

 *```write_json``` is currently under development.
 There is no official release yet.*

-The ```write_json``` plugin for [collectd](http://collectd.org) sends data over the network in [JSON](http://www.json.org/) format.
+The ```write_json``` plugin for [collectd](http://collectd.org) sends data over the network in [JSON](http://www.json.org/) format although other output formats are also possible.
 The main purpose is to be able to send Collectd data to third-party systems in an easily parseable format.

 The plugin is implemented as a
 Collectd [Python plugin](http://collectd.org/documentation/manpages/collectd-python.5.shtml).